-Detective Edward Doyle-Gillespie spent over a decade years as a police officer with the Baltimore City Police department in Baltimore, MD.
-During his time as an officer, he worked in high-crime and high risk areas of the city.
-Currently teaching at the Baltimore City Police Academy, Doyle-Gillespie turned to poetry to cope with the stress of the job.
-He writes about what he and other officers experienced working the streets of Baltimore.
-Detective Doyle-Gillespie agreed to answer questions regarding his inspirations and the value he places on the humanities and arts.
+Detective Edward Doyle-Gillespie has spent over a decade as a police officer serving with the Baltimore City Police Department working in many high-crime areas of the city.
+While teaching at the Baltimore City Police Academy, Doyle-Gillespie turned to poetry to cope with the high stress nature of the job.
+He writes about what he and his fellow officers experience while working on the streets of Baltimore.
+In this interview, Detective Doyle-Gillespie shares with us his inspirations and the values he places on the humanities.

 What inspires you in your current position/role?

 "A business owner noticed me reading a philosophy book one day, and he stopped to talked to me about it.
 We chatted and, as we prepared to go our separate ways, he shook his head incredulously.
 He pointed at my uniform and frowned.
 'A young man with all of that education and so much intellect should be making six figures and not wasting his time with this.
 I run a paper company.
 Who cares, right?
 Just give me a call.
 We will need some new, young executives in the new year.'

 He enthusiastically shook my head and graciously excused himself.